-Historical records from the East Rongbuk ice core showed that rBC concentrations have increased approximately threefold from 1975-2000 relative to 1860-1975 (APCC dataset I-5, and Fig. 13), inferring anthropogenic BC is transported to high elevation regions of the Himalaya (Kaspari et al., 2011).
-The Geladaindong ice core provided the first long-term rBC records in the central TP spanning 1843-1982; after the 1940s, the rBC record was also characterized by an increasing trend
+Historical records from the East Rongbuk ice core showed that rBC concentrations have increased approximately 3-fold from 1975-2000 relative to 1860-1975 (APCC dataset I-5 and Fig. 13), inferring that anthropogenic BC can be transported to high-elevation regions of the Himalayas (Kaspari et al., 2011).
+The Geladaindong ice core provided the first long-term rBC records in the central TP spanning 1843-1982; after the 1940s, the rBC record was also characterized by an increasing trend (Fig. 13).

-535 (Fig. 13).
 Such an increase in rBC concentrations over the recent decades was likely attributed to the increased combustion emissions from regional BC sources, and a reduction in snow accumulation (Jenkins et al., 2016).